cperos/cperos.github.io/essays/Becoming-ProSemantic.md

 My site -> <a ref="http://www.manoaweb.byethost3.com/KeokiScuba/">http://www.manoaweb.byethost3.com/KeokiScuba/</a>

 In conclusion Frameworks has given me about a 20 year update to my web design in a matter of 2 weeks.
 Maybe once again I will be getting surfboard money from webdesign like I once did as a kid.
 My sites are again as sharp and sleek as when I learned to do HTML4 frames in the early 2000s.
 My websites are contemporary and clean, color blocked and themed, it’s like art is meeting computer science and I kind of like it.
-After this module and learning what an amazing tool Frameworks and Semantic UI is, I will never be able understand how people like Mel Gibson could say things that are anti Semantic.
+After this module and learning what an amazing tool Frameworks and Semantic UI is, I will never be able understand how people like Mel Gibson could say things that are antiSemantic.

 See how far we’ve come, relics of the interweb: